lu-cs-sde/codeprober/README.md

 ## Getting started

-1) Download [code-prober.jar](https://github.com/lu-cs-sde/codeprober/raw/master/code-prober.jar) from this repository.
+1) Download [CodeProber.jar](https://github.com/lu-cs-sde/codeprober/releases/latest) from the latest release.
 2) Start like this:
     ```
-    java -jar code-prober.jar your-analyzer-or-compiler.jar [args-to-forward-to-compiler-on-each-request]
+    java -jar CodeProber.jar your-analyzer-or-compiler.jar [args-to-forward-to-compiler-on-each-request]
     ```

-For example, if you have code-prober.jar in your downloads directory, and your tool is called `compiler.jar` and is located in your home directory, then run:
+For example, if you have CodeProber.jar in your downloads directory, and your tool is called `compiler.jar` and is located in your home directory, then run:
 ```
-java -jar ~/Downloads/code-prober.jar ~/compiler.jar
+java -jar ~/Downloads/CodeProber.jar ~/compiler.jar
 ```

 Once started, you should open http://localhost:8000 in your browser.